-The elements of our RI strategy which are directly related to climate change are:
+The elements of our RI strategy that are directly related to climate change are:

-Our RI Learning & Development program provides targeted training to different stakeholder groups across the firm (board and executive leadership; investment teams; distribution, marketing, product, legal, communications, compliance and risk management; and whole of firm).
-Climate change education is a key part of this program and includes inviting external experts to present and engage with the different stakeholder groups.
+- RI Learning & Development program:

+this provides targeted training to different

+stakeholder groups across the firm (board and

+executive leadership; investment teams;

+distribution, marketing, product, legal,

+communications, compliance and risk

+management; and whole of firm).

+Climate change education is a key part of this

+program and includes inviting external experts

+to present and engage with the different

+stakeholder groups.

-- Our ESG Data Strategy aims to ensure that we continue to enhance the ESG data (including climate-related data) that is available for investment teams, clients and management to make more informed decisions and to allow us to be more transparent.
+- ESG Data Strategy: this aims to enhance the ESG data (including climate-related data) that is available for investment teams, clients and management, to make more informed decisions and to allow us to be more.

-- Each FSI investment team incorporates climate change into the investment process and portfolio company engagement activities, along with other environmental, social and corporate governance issues.

-- Our Global Responsible Investment

-& Stewardship Policy and Principles

-sets out the key investment team

-commitments in relation to RI

-generally and climate change

-specifically.

-- We actively engage with our clients to ensure we can anticipate and meet their needs now and into the future.

-- We actively engage with stakeholders including regulators, industry bodies, civil society organisations and collaborative initiatives, to raise awareness and advocate for the necessary policy settings to enable us to deploy capital to meet global climate objectives.

-- We continue to enhance our internal ESG governance process based on the evolving regulatory landscape and client requirements.
+- transparent.
+In early 2023, we added three additional resources to our data project management team in support of our ESG Data Strategy, and to respond to the fast-moving regulatory environment. - Investment integration: each FSI investment team incorporates climate change into the investment process and portfolio company engagement activities, along with other environmental, social and corporate governance issues. - Global Responsible Investment & Stewardship Policy and Principles: this document sets out the key investment team standards in relation to RI generally, and climate change specifically. - Client engagement: we aim to engage with our key clients to ensure we understand their approach to climate change, so that we can anticipate and meet their needs regarding climate disclosure, reporting and strategy. - Policy advocacy: we actively engage with stakeholders including regulators, industry bodies, civil society organisations and collaborative initiatives, to raise awareness and advocate for the necessary policy settings to enable us to deploy capital to meet global climate objectives. - Governance: we continue to enhance our internal ESG governance process based on the evolving regulatory landscape and client requirements.